saadtazi/SaadTaziOEmbedBundle/README.md

 Installation
 ------------

-  1. Add this bundle to your and the Facebook PHP SDK to your ``vendor/`` dir:
+  1. Add this bundle and the simple-oembed PHP5.3 library to your ``vendor/`` dir:
       * Using the vendors script.

         Add the following lines in your ``deps`` file::